 Rick Rosen - Bass, is the Founder/Artistic Director of Cordus Mundi, as well as the Founder/Artistic Director of the New Hope-Solebury & Lambertville Community Choir, which is entering its eighth season.
 Rick also produces the Mr. Rick Presents local concert series, and teaches songwriting, guitar & music history classes at the New Hope Solebury Free Library, and privately.

-Prior to his return to his native Pennsylvania in mid-2003, Rick served as the Director of Music at St. Paul's Episcopal Church, Burlingame, CA. His California vocal performance career includes work as the founder of the original six-man west coast-based version of Cordus Mundi, as well as an extended singing stint with the San Francisco Concert Chorale, where he served as men's section leader and president of the executive committee.
+Prior to his return to his native Pennsylvania, Rick served as the Director of Music at St. Paul's Episcopal Church, Burlingame, CA. His California vocal performance career includes work as the founder of the original six-man west coast-based version of Cordus Mundi, as well as an extended singing stint with the San Francisco Concert Chorale, where he served as men's section leader and president of the executive committee.
 During his tenure as SFCC president, the group recorded two CDs, and toured Mexico and France.
 Rick has studied with A. Alan Apple, James Shollenberger, Rene Clausen, Anton Armstrong, Patty Hennings, and Blanche Honegger-Moyse.

-Rick is also the owner of the Rick Rosen Marketing Group, a full service marketing and consulting agency, with a wide range of clients in the musical instrument, music performance and production, computer, and related industries.
+Rick also runs Jack Rosen Photos, LLC, a business devoted to his father’s photographic work, and is the owner of the Rick Rosen Marketing Group, a full service marketing and consulting agency, with a wide range of clients in the musical instrument, music performance and production, computer, and related industries.

 Dennis Walsh - Bass, is one of Cordus Mundi’s founding members.
 He lives in Buckingham with his wife of 50 years, Suzanne; he has 5 children and 4 grandchildren.